Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 Cons

-* Existing clusters with custom resources (CRs) reliant on ASO would break because ASO would no longer support the older version.
+* Existing clusters with custom resources (CRs) reliant on ASO would break because ASO would no longer support the older alpha version.
-  Mitigation would require deleting the existing resource and creating a new CR with an updated version for the resource.
+  Mitigation: Users would need to manually delete the existing resource and creating a new CR with an updated version.

-* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would break because the version specified in the existing YAML files would no longer exist.
+* Any attempt to apply old alpha YAML will fail, as it no longer exists.
+This includes attempting to manually apply a YAML using `kubectl apply -f`, and through some other approaches where YAMLs are continuously applied, as in GitOps style workflows
-  Mitigation would require modification of the deployment pipelines to change the version of the resources being deployed.
+  Mitigation: For manual uses, modification of the YAML files being applied to change the version of the resources.
-* Existing manual deployments would also break because the version specified in the existing YAML files would no longer exist.
-  Mitigation would require modification of the YAML files being deployed to change the version of the resources being deployed.
+  Mitigation: For automated uses, modification of the deployment pipelines to change the version of the resources.

 ## Option 3a: In-place upgrade for existing resources